 In January 1960 Terry-Thomas’s carefully nurtured fame was at its height.
 He was appearing in midnight charity event at the Odeon Theatre in Liverpool.
 After coming off stage and getting back to his dressing room he quickly realised that his expensive custom-made cigarette holder was missing.
 It wasn’t just any old cigarette holder this one was particularly ostentatious and decorated with 42 diamonds and a gold spiral band.
 It was insured for £2000.

 The Liverpool police didn’t take long to track down two of the diamonds finding them at the home of a local unemployed salesman, small-time variety artist and well-known ‘fence’ called Alan David Williams.
 The other 40 diamonds were found inside a roll of carpet at the Queen’s Drive home of an equally small-time variety artist, the 20 year old unemployed comedian called James Joseph Tarbuck.
-Alan Williams was charged with being an accessory after the fact and Tarbuck with theft and they were committed for trial at Liverpool Magistrates’ Court in April 1960.
+Alan Williams was charged with being an accessory after the fact, Tarbuck with theft and they were both committed for trial at Liverpool Magistrates’ Court in April 1960.

 At the trial it came to light that Tarbuck had repeatedly asked Terry-Thomas to perform at his local charity gig.
 The star pointed out to him that the show had too many artistes already and it ‘would be madness to put anybody else on’.
 Mr. F. V. Renshaw, the prosecutor, revealed that Tarbuck had said: “I rang Terry-Thomas and he promised me a three-minute spot on the show, but by the finale I still hadn’t been on.”